bassjobsen/jbst-4-sass/readme.txt

 JBST4 is a blank WordPress theme built with Bootstrap 4.

 == Description ==
 JBST4 is a blank WordPress theme built with Bootstrap 4.
 It includes all of the power of Bootstrap 4 into your Wordpress theme.
+It includes template for a masony grid layout and an off-canvas menu.

 == Assets ==